-The remaining parameters are either normalized to unity or pinned down by restrictions in the following ways.
-First, $A_{a0}$ and $A_{m0}$ (and $Z$, which is explained in detail in the next section) are normalized to unity.
+The remaining parameters are either normalized to unity or pinned by the following restrictions.
+First, $A_{a0}$, $A_{m0}$ and the initial $Z$ explained in detail in the next section are normalized to unity.
 Second, the ratio of $\col_m$ to $A_{m0}$ determines $\Ntildeescape/\Ntildess$, given in \eqref{eq:Nratio}.
-The lower the $\col_m$ compared to $A_{m0}$, the higher the $\Ntildeescape/\Ntildess$.
+The lower $\col_m$ is compared to $A_{m0}$, the higher is $\Ntildeescape/\Ntildess$.
 If $\Ntildeescape \ge \Ntildess$, which is rewritten as $ \col_m/A_{m0} \lesssim 0.86$, in the long run, the economy necessarily escapes into the non-Malthusian state.
-By contrast, if $\col_m/A_{m0}$ is large, it becomes more difficult for the economy to escape the Malthusian state by the sudden increase in land supply.
-Because ${\col_m}/{A_{m0}}$ is difficult to measure from data, I set ${\col_m}/{A_{m0}} = 1.35$, resulting in $\Ntildeescape/\Ntildess \approx 0.41$.
+By contrast, if $\col_m/A_{m0}$ is large, it becomes more difficult for the economy to escape the Malthusian state owing to the sudden increase in land supply.
+Because ${\col_m}/{A_{m0}}$ is difficult to measure from the data, I set ${\col_m}/{A_{m0}} = 1.35$, which results in $\Ntildeescape/\Ntildess \approx 0.41$.
 Second, the ratio $\col_m/\col_a$ affects the change in fertility through \eqref{eq:n}. $\col_m/\col_a$ needs to be set so that the dynamics of fertility depict the well-known inverted U-shaped curve in the non-Malthusian state.
 In \cite{greenwood-seshadri2002}, who adopt a similar preference structure, $\col_m/\col_a = 1.35/0.25 = 5.4$.\footnote{In \cite{greenwood-seshadri2002}, their $a$ corresponds to $\col_a$ in my model, and their $c$ corresponds to $\col_m$.
-Coincidentally, their value for $c$ is similar to that of $\col_m$ in this model. } Following \cite{greenwood-seshadri2002}, I choose $\col_a = \col_m/5.4=0.25$ (therefore, I coincidentally set the same numbers for $\col_a$ and $\col_m$).
+Coincidentally, their value of $c$ is similar to that of $\col_m$ in this model. } Following \cite{greenwood-seshadri2002}, I choose $\col_a = \col_m/5.4=0.25$ (therefore, I coincidentally set the same numbers for $\col_a$ and $\col_m$).